zakibed/library/README.md

 # library

-A virtual personal library made with JS with basic customizable features.
+A personal library made with JS with some customizable features.

 live preview: https://ikaz1.github.io/library/